-As soon as I read the ingredients list on the Midori Greens jar from Madre Labs, I was in love.
-I mean, which holistic nutritionist doesn’t want to read the words, “freeze dried marine phytoplankton”?
-(Okay, we holistic nutritionists are weird that way).
-But I’ve been taking spirulina (another type of green algae) with my flax and/or chia daily for almost a decade (what the HH calls “Green Slime,” though Chaser loves the stuff) and was more than ready for a little change of pace.
-And the Midori Greens offered some truly heavy-duty antioxidant superfoods.
+I’ve been taking spirulina (another type of green algae) with my flax and/or chia daily for almost a decade (what the HH calls “Green Slime,” though Chaser loves the stuff) and was more than ready for a little change of pace.

-Ah, but back to the greens powder!
-I must admit to you all that I wasn’t exactly enamored of the taste when I tried to drink it on its own (or mixed with simple juice or almond milk).
-I know that other reviewers have found the taste “neutral,” but something about my tastebuds could really sense the earthy, slightly bitter wheatgrass undertones (I actually really enjoy freshly squeezed wheatgrass juice, but the freezedried flavor doesn’t agree with me).
+At first, I wasn’t exactly enamored of the flavor when the powder is imbibed on its own in a liquid.
+Depending on the brand, I could often sense the earthy, slightly bitter wheatgrass undertones (I actually really enjoy freshly squeezed wheat grass juice, but the freeze-dried flavor doesn’t agree with me).
 What to do?
 My desire to benefit from the amazing nutritional qualities of the powder overruled my initial gustatory reluctance.
-I decided that I had to find a way to create a smoothie that I loved using the Midori Greens.
+I decided that I had to find a way to create a smoothie that I loved using powdered greens.

 And your cells, no doubt, will thank you.